bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-capture.md

 v_{\infty} = \lvert v_{t,f} - v_f \rvert
 :::

-With the eccentricity determined, we can calculate the semimajor axis of the hyperbola using Eq. {eq}`eq:interplanetary-hyperbola-semimajor-axis`:
+With the eccentricity determined, we can calculate the semimajor axis of the hyperbola using @eq:interplanetary-hyperbola-semimajor-axis:

 :::{math}
 :label: eq:interplanetary-arrival-semimajor-axis